bernd-wechner/PayPal/README.md

 So turned to the PayPal SDK to see if it could do better.

 The PayPal SDK sucks!
-Well ity works, but the documentation and support is a literal schmozzle.
+Well it works, but the documentation and support is a literal schmozzle.

 That said, it works, and I can now download a full transaction history with a breakdown of what was purchased.